Fluctuating landscapes and heavy tails in animal behavior: Slowly fluctuating landscapes: generality of heavy tails

-Notice that, compared to the expression for the first passage time distribution $f(t)$, Eq.\,\ref{eq:f(t)}, the integrand is divided by $\omega^2$: one $\omega$ is dropped since $C_x(t) \approx f(t,\omega)/\omega$ and the other $\omega$ factor attributed to the effective number of observed transitions $\omega T_\text{exp}$ is also dropped since the correlation function is not simply determined by the transition events.
-Following the same steps as for $f(t)$ (see Appendix B), we expect that
+Notice that, compared to Eq.\,\ref{eq:f(t)}, the integrand is divided by $\omega^2$: one $\omega$ is dropped since $C_x(t) \approx f(t,\omega)/\omega$ and the other $\omega$ is the number of hoppings, which ought to be counted for $f(t)$ but not for $C_x$.
+Following the same steps as for $f(t)$ (see Appendix E), we predict